 Sam Raimi’s The Evil Dead is a testament to what can be accomplished with a micro budget, talent, determination, and hard work.
 Raimi’s script is innovative and frightening.
 It shows a level of originality that is rare to find anymore.
-His passion as a director is highly apparent in the finished product.
-The creative camerawork and innovative scares are a testament to just how dedicated Raimi is to his craft.
-Raimi did things that had never been done before when shooting The Evil Dead.
-He tested new innovations in cinematography that people would never have dreamt of doing at the time but are now common practice.
+His passion as a director is apparent in the finished product.
+The creative camerawork, innovative scares, and crazy effects are a testament to just how dedicated Raimi is to his craft.
+He did things that had never been done before when shooting The Evil Dead.
+Raimi tested new innovations in cinematography that people would never have dreamt of doing at the time but are now common practice.
 The Evil Dead is a testament to his innovative nature and passion as a filmmaker.

 The performances in The Evil Dead are not the film’s strong suit but they aren’t meant to be.
-The film didn’t set out to bring innovative performances to the table, it set out to scare audiences and it has been doing that for years.
+The flick didn’t set out to bring innovative performances to the table, it set out to scare audiences and it has been doing that for years.
 The unsettling score, the crafty camerawork, and the overall dark nature of the film’s tonality make it a terrifying ride that’s worth taking over and over again.
-I find new things to love about the film every time I re-watch The Evil Dead.
+I find new things to love about The Evil Dead every time I re-watch it.

 The Evil Dead comes out of the gate swinging and it doesn’t let up until the end credits are rolling.
 It is one of the most fast paced and suspenseful horror films of recent years.
-Ash (Bruce Campbell) keeps rolling with the punches until he’s the last man standing and his plight is one with which the viewer can identify.
-None of the other characters are particularly well developed but they aren’t there for the viewer to bond with, they are there to turn into hideous, possessed beings for Ash to do battle with.
+Ash (Bruce Campbell) keeps rolling with the punches until he’s the last man standing and his plight is one with which the viewer can identify (on some level).

-It’s safe to assume that if you’re reading this retrospective you have seen The Evil Dead plenty of times.
 There are so many different versions of the film available on DVD and Blu-ray that you probably have several different copies of the film for different transfers or special features that are only available on one release.
-If you don’t already have The Necronomicon Edition, let me suggest that you pick it up before it’s no longer available at a semi-affordable price.
-It’s no longer being produced but it hasn’t yet reached outrageous sums on leading online retail sites.
-This version of the film comes with a lifelike replica of The Book of the Dead and some great bonus features.
+If you don’t already have The Necronomicon Edition, let me suggest that you pick it up before it gets even pricier.
+It’s no longer being produced but it hasn’t yet reached outrageous sums on leading online resellers.
+This version of the film comes with a lifelike replica of The Book of the Dead and some truly exceptional bonus features.
 It’s totally hideous looking and totally awesome.
 I’ll swallow your soul!

 Director(s): Sam Raimi